(03) 9369-4999

 Exercise Physiology is a recognised Allied Health profession that uses structured, clinically prescribed exercise to treat injury, chronic pain, disability and chronic disease.

-As an Accredited Exercise Physiologist (AEP), I’m university-qualified and registered with Exercise & Sport Science Australia (ESSA).
-That means any program I prescribe is grounded in clinical evidence — not guesswork or generic fitness advice.
-Exercise Physiology is approved under Medicare, NDIS, TAC, WorkCover and DVA.
+That means any program prescribed is grounded in clinical evidence — not guesswork or generic fitness advice.

-How it differs from Physiotherapy
+How does it differ from Physiotherapy?

-How it differs from Physiotherapy
+How does it differ from Physiotherapy?

 Exercise Physiology focuses on restoring function through graded exercise — particularly for complex, chronic, or systemic conditions where exercise itself is the medicine.

-Because I work out of Symmetry Physiotherapy in Hoppers Crossing, I can coordinate directly with the physio team if you’re seeing both of us.
+Due to being co-located with Symmetry Physiotherapy in Hoppers Crossing, I can coordinate directly with the physio team if you’re seeing both of us.
 Many patients do — it’s often the most effective combination for complex cases.

 Exercise Physiology is an approved Allied Health treatment.